 - Associate this entry to an outgoing line group using the Outgoing Group field.
 The outgoing line group number is used in defining short codes for routing outbound traffic from this line.
 For the compliance test outgoing group 17 was used.
 Leave the Incoming Group field as 0. - Under Credentials, select 0: <None> from the pull-down menu. - Set Max Sessions to the number of simultaneous SIP calls that are allowed using this SIP URI pattern. - Check the P Asserted ID and Diversion Header. - Set the Local URI, Contact, P Asserted ID and Diversion Header fields to the values shown in the screenshot below.
-Note that the user name provided by Clearcom for SIP Trunk registration purpose was used under the Display and Content columns for Local URI, this setting is needed since Clearcom requires the user name to be sent in the "From" header. - Set all remaining fields as shown on the screenshot below. - Click OK.
+Note that the user name used under SIP Credential (Section 5.4.4) was used under the Display and Content columns for Local URI, this setting is needed since Clearcom required the user name to be sent in the "From" header. - Set all remaining fields as shown on the screenshot below. - Click OK.